Internet DRAFT - draft-peng-p2psip-snmp

 configuration information, monitoring the number of the messages

-2. SNMP usage for RELOAD SHOULD provide the management functions for
+ii.
+SNMP usage for RELOAD SHOULD provide the management functions

-RELOAD resource.
-Such as tracing forwarded the RELOAD messages,
+for RELOAD resource.
+Such as tracking the RELOAD messages is

-3. SNMP usage for RELOAD SHOULD provide mechanisms for SNMP entities
+iii.
+SNMP usage for RELOAD SHOULD provide mechanisms for SNMP

-to discover each other based on RELOAD NodeID.
+entities to discover each other based on RELOAD Node-ID.

-4. SNMP usage for RELOAD SHOULD provide mechanisms for SNMP entities
+iv.
+SNMP usage for RELOAD SHOULD provide mechanisms for SNMP

-6. SNMP usage for RELOAD SHOULD provide mechanisms for SNMP entities
+vi.
+SNMP usage for RELOAD SHOULD provide mechanisms for SNMP

-to traverse the NAT in front of the SNMP entities which they will
+entities to traverse the NAT in front of the SNMP entities which they

-7. SNMP usage for RELOAD MAY provide mechanisms for SNMP entities to
+vii.
+SNMP usage for RELOAD MAY provide mechanisms for SNMP entities

 4. Basic Operations and SNMP

-The management interactions between nodes can be abstracted into a
+Management interactions between nodes can be abstracted into the

-few basic operations: 1). the network manager requests data of nodes
+following basic operations: a) the network manager requests data of

-and resources; 2). the network manager sets data of nodes and
+nodes and resources; b) the network manager sets data of nodes and

-resources; 3). nodes initiate data reports to the network manager.
+resources; c) nodes initiate data reports to the network manager.
 A

 variety of management functions can be carried out by these basic